saurabhswaraj/intuit-food-ordering-system/README.md

    a.
 Customer here just inputs the item and its quantity,the system depending on the restaurant selection strategy should select and place the order accordingly
-   a.
+   b.
 Items of the given quantity can be served from multiple restaurants.
 4. Restaurants should not breach their processing capacity.
 5. The restaurant selection strategy should be configurable.
 6. Implement the lower cost restaurant selection strategy.